 For example, you can start creating your monthly spread towards the end of the previous month or at the start of each new month.
 For your daily entries, you can start filling them in at the start of each day or the night before going to bed.

-Dedicate a specific time of your day or week to fully reap your bullet journal’s benefits.
+Dedicate a specific time of your day or week to fully reap your dot get journal’s benefits.

 A reminder for every BuJo enthusiast

-Here’s our final--- and possibly most important--- tip for every bullet journal enthusiast out there: stop comparing your bullet journal to others’.
+There’s no right or wrong way to bullet journal.
+So here’s our final tip for every bullet journal enthusiast out there: STOP comparing your bullet journal to others!

 Just trust the process, consistently practice, and dedicate your time to making your bullet journal.
 As long as the system works for you, you're okay!

 Well, that’s it for our ultimate guide to bullet journaling.
-We hope you had a lot of fun reading the tips and watching the tutorial videos!
+We hope you’ve learned a lot by reading our bullet journaling tips, tricks, and hacks, and have loads of fun watching the tutorial videos!

 Which tip are you most eager to try?
 Let us know in the comments below!